 If you believe you are suffering from food poisoning caused by eating food bought in Leeds e.g. at a restaurant, take away or shop please contact the food and health team using the Suspected food poisoning form in the Top Tasks section on this page.

 For any medical advice, please consult your doctor.

 Information about the food establishment involved will be passed onto the food safety team.
 They carry out food hygiene inspections, investigate food complaints and outbreaks of suspected food poisoning and are responsible for monitoring food hygiene and safety in food businesses in Leeds.

-For more information on food, food hygiene and monitoring, please go to our food page that can be found in the External links section of this page.
+For more information on food, food hygiene and monitoring, please go to our food page.